|

 the final system designed by the Digital Group just before the

+demise of the company.
 The Mini Bytemaster was essentially a Digital Group Z80

 computer system packaged with a single internal mini-floppy (5-1/4")